 YouTube collects a lot of information on viewers.
 It tracks your location, language, age, gender, what time you’re active on the site, what devices you use, and what channels and videos interest you.

-Use CyberGhost VPN and log out of Google before using YouTube to ensure it can’t track your information.
+Use CyberGhost VPN and log out of Google before using YouTube to ensure it can’t track your personal information.

 Dailymotion is the best alternative because it offers the largest collection of videos and number of users after YouTube.
 Vimeo is also a good option if you’re looking for original, quality content.